avadae/minigin/README.md

     emcmake cmake ..
     emmake ninja

-To be able to see the webpage you can simply start a python webserver in the build_web folder
+To be able to see the webpage you can start a python webserver in the build_web folder

     python -m http.server

-Then simply browse to http://localhost:8000 and you're good to go.
+Then browse to http://localhost:8000 and you're good to go.

 ## Github Actions

 This project is build with github actions.
-- The CMake workflow simply builds the project in Debug and Release for Windows and serves as a check that the project builds on that platform.
+- The CMake workflow builds the project in Debug and Release for Windows and serves as a check that the project builds on that platform.
 - The Emscripten workflow generates a web version of the project and publishes it as a [github page](https://avadae.github.io/minigin/).
   - The url of that page will be `https://<username>.github.io/<repository>/`

 ## Chocolatey

 For installing all of the above on Windows I recommend using [Chocolatey](https://chocolatey.org/).
-You can then simply run the following to install what is needed:
+You can then run the following to install what is needed:

     choco install -y cmake
     choco install -y emscripten